Assorted Fixings

 • Motor Mechanics and Auto Electricians: For vehicle repairs, engine work, and automotive maintenance requiring clevis pins, split pins, and sump plug washers

-• Plumbers and Heating Engineers: Using bonded seals and specialised fixings for pipework and system installations
+• Plumbers and Heating Engineers: Using bonded seals and specialised fixings for pipework installations and system maintenance

 • Plant Hire and Equipment Operators: Maintaining and repairing heavy machinery with appropriate pins and fasteners